Installing and Configuring Solace Messaging for Pivotal Cloud Foundry

 |Large-HA-VMR||3 1, 2||4||12288||10240||409601||1||0|

-2 Note: A single high-availability Solace Messaging service instance requires three (3) HA VMR job instances to be used.
-As such the number of HA VMR job instances specified for the HA VMR instances should be multiple of 3.
+2 Note: A single high availability Solace Messaging service instance requires three (3) HA VMR job instances to be used.
+As such, the number of HA VMR job instances specified for the HA VMR instances should be a multiple of 3.
 If it is not, the remaining job instances go unused.

 The Solace Messaging for PCF Service Broker requires the following: